 South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

-Sunday's game at Colonial Life Arena has the No. 1 South Carolina Gamecocks (13-0) matching up with the Mississippi State Bulldogs (13-3) at 1:00 PM ET.
-Our computer prediction is a one-sided 80-59 victory, as our model heavily favors South Carolina.
+Sunday's game between the No. 1 South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) at Colonial Life Arena has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 80-59 and heavily favors South Carolina to secure the victory.
+Tipoff is at 1:00 PM ET on January 7.

 Catch college basketball action all season long on Fubo!